1007tejas/tejascaptcha/README.md

 ![The vendor publish image is not available](assets/githubReadme/images/tejasCaptchaVendorPublish.png?raw=true "TejasCaptcha Service  Provider Alias")

-An editable copy of tejas/tejascaptcha's config file should have been copied to your projects `config` directory, You can now edit `config/tejascaptcha.php`.
+An editable copy of tejas/tejascaptcha's config file, `tejascaptcha.php`, should have been copied to your projects `config` directory.

 ```php
 return [